angular/angular/aio/content/guide/angular-compiler-options.md

 Can be used to instruct the template compiler to produce `.metadata.json` files for distribution with an `npm` package while avoiding the production of `.ngfactory.js` and `.ngstyle.js` files that cannot be distributed to `npm`.

+For library projects generated with the CLI, the dev configuration default is true.

 ### `strictMetadataEmit`

 When true, reports an error to the `.metadata.json` file if `"skipMetadataEmit"` is `false`.